AnyLog-co/documentation/metadata management.md

 blockchain push [policy]
 </pre>

-If the update is done from a node which is not the master node, the update needs to be send as a message to the master node as in the example below:
+If the update is done from a node which is not the master node, the update needs to be sent as a message to the master node as in the example below:

 <pre>
 run client !master_node blockchain push !test_policy